 |Course Cluster: African Studies|

-This first-year seminar examines Arab, European, African, and American travel narratives about various regions of Africa dating back to the 14th century.
-First, while remaining cognizant of the biases of the authors, we will mine travel accounts for descriptions of local contexts.
+This first-year seminar examines Arab, European, African, and American travel narratives of Africa.
+We will focus on five regions and/or nations of the continent: Ghana, Algeria, Swahili Coast, Southern Africa, and Congo-Kinshasa.
+First, while remaining cognizant of the biases of the authors, we will mine travel accounts for descriptions of local historical contexts during precolonial, colonial, and postcolonial eras.
 Second, we will explore what travel writing says about the author's perception of self, home, and "other."
-Ultimately, we will determine how the image of travel in Africa influences both our perceptions of Africa and the writing of African history.
+Ultimately, we will determine how the image of travel in Africa influences both our perceptions of Africa and the writing of African history, in general.

 Intercultural Literacy, Writing

 The course materials introduce African cultures and societies through primary sources, film, and novels.

 Several short and medium length writing assignments over the course of the semester provide students with an opportunity to practice and improve their writing style.